qmk/qmk_firmware/Mouse-keys.md

 #define MOUSEKEY_TIME_TO_MAX    60
 #define MOUSEKEY_MAX_SPEED      7
 #define MOUSEKEY_WHEEL_DELAY 0
+```

 Tweak away.
 A lower interval or higher max speed will effectively make the mouse move faster.
 Time-to-max controls acceleration.
-```
+(See [this Reddit thread for the original discussion](https://www.reddit.com/r/ErgoDoxEZ/comments/61fwr2/a_reliable_way_to_increase_the_speed_of_the_mouse/)